BenjaSar/AdSTiempo_2/README.md

 - ✅ **Enhanced features**: 13 features including volatility, momentum, RSI
 - ✅ **Gradient clipping**: Training stability
 - ✅ **Directional accuracy**: Additional evaluation metric

+For clarity, we decided to remove these development versions from the main branch.
+The original implementation can be analyzed side-by-side on the 'Legacy' branch.

 ## 📈 Performance Metrics